Amkeni Malindi

 In December, a group of LGBT refugees and asylum-seekers were subjected to violence at the Kakuma Refugee Camp.

-In May, a tabloid newspaper in Kenya began printing lists of what it claimed as “top homos” in an attempt to “out” gay people.
+In May, a tabloid newspaper in Kenya began printing lists of what it claimed to be “top homos” in an attempt to “out” gay people.
 The article was accompanied by ten front page photos, featuring a number of LGBT rights activists.

 Reports emerged in July that two men, suspected of being a gay couple, were evicted from their home by their landlord because of their sexual orientation.